The Ultimate Klipfolio Cheat Sheet

 CONTAINS

-Syntax and Parameters: CONTAINS ( haystack, needle )
+CONTAINS ( haystack, needle )

-needle: The case-sensitive item to search for in the haystack parameter.
+- The case-sensitive item to search for in the haystack parameter.

 Example:

-Uses the Example: Live Sales Data data source
+Uses the Example: Live Sales Data data source.

-In this example, true is returned for all values in the Customer Type column that contain "Customer".
+In this example, true is returned for all values in the Customer Type column that contain "Customer":

 CONTAINS(@Customer Type, "Customer")

-Uses the Example: Live Sales Data data source
+Uses the Example: Live Sales Data data source.

-In this example, the Price Base is returned for every instance of Mexico in the Country column.
+In this example, the Price Base is returned for every instance of Mexico in the Country column:

 SELECT(@Price Base, CONTAINS(@Country, "Mexico"))

-The first five results of this formula are 3.04, 2.34, 3.04, 3.33, 1.42
+The first five results are 3.04, 2.34, 3.04, 3.33, 1.42.

 GROUP

-Syntax and Parameters: GROUP ( values )
+GROUP ( values )

 Example:

-Uses the Example: Live Sales Data data source
+Uses the Example: Live Sales Data data source.

-In this example, all repeating values are grouped into one instance.
+In this example, all repeating values are grouped into one instance:

 GROUP (@Country)

-The result of this formula is US, Canada, and Mexico.
+This formula returns US, Canada, and Mexico.

 Note: You can also use the Group action to return results similar to GROUP.
 Actions are available in the Klip Editor.
 Learn more about the actions menu.